GoogleAdsService is the unified object

 retrieval and reporting service of the Google Ads API.
 The service has methods that:

-- Retrieves performance statistics for objects based on a date range.
+- Retrieve performance metrics for objects based on a date range.

-- Uses conditions to indicate which objects you want returned in the response.
+- Use conditions to indicate which objects you want returned in the response.

 Making a request

 The search method requires a

 querythat indicates which resource to query, the attributes, segments, and metrics to retrieve, and the conditions to use to restrict which objects are returned.

 page_sizeto indicate how many objects to return in a single response when using paging.

 page_tokento retrieve the next batch of results when using paging.

 For more information on the Google Ads Query Language, check out the Google Ads Query Language guide.